Loughborough Grammar School: House system

 The school operates a house system; every boy is placed in one of four houses: Abney (Green, after Sir Thomas Abney), Yates (Yellow, after William Yates), Pulteney (Purple, after Richard Pulteney) and Davys (Sky blue, after George Davys) and boys below the Upper Sixth have a small line in one of these colours on their school tie, between larger stripes for the school's red and navy colours.
 The houses are named after alumni.
 The house system provides internal competition in a number of sporting disciplines as well as quiz, chess, bridge and music competitions, with a points system (40 for winning an event down to 10 for finishing fourth) calculating the eventual winner of the Stamper Cup.
 The Eagle trophy is awarded to the house that wins the most points in non-sporting house competitions.

-Headmasters

-The names of the earliest headmasters are not known, and the dates of a few of the early headmasters remain unclear.